This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Conviction and transparency

-We work by placing consumer needs at the heart of our business.
-Our marketing strategy, based on consumer information, is a fundamental pillar of our business plan.
-That's why our message has always been based on conveying the quality of our products, their competitive advantages, and knowing how to communicate this added value to consumers.
+We work by placing consumers’ needs at the heart of everything we do.
+Our marketing strategy, built around informing consumers, is a fundamental pillar of our business plan.
+That is why our message has always focused on communicating the quality of our products, their advantages over the competition, and our ability to clearly convey that added value to consumers.

-Furthermore, at García-Carrión, we have a comprehensive commitment to sustainability since its inception.
-As part of our Sustainability 360 strategy, we have made a difference in three dimensions: environmental, economic, and social.
+In addition, García-Carrión has had a comprehensive commitment to sustainability since the very beginning.
+Through our 360° Sustainability strategy, we have made a difference across three dimensions: environmental, economic and social.

 WINE TOURISM

-Experiences that are enjoyed with the five senses
+Experiences to be enjoyed with all five senses

-Discover the origins of our wineries and be captivated by the history that surrounds them.
-Enjoy the opportunity to travel to the García-Carrión family's most iconic vineyards, enjoying a privileged setting and unique wines.
+Discover the origins of our wineries and fall in love with the story that surrounds them.
+Enjoy the chance to visit the García-Carrión family’s most iconic vineyards, taking in a privileged setting and truly unique wines.

-Our winemaking environment encompasses a wide range of wineries where you can enjoy the culture of the vine and wine through a historical, artistic, cultural, and gastronomic journey.
-Join us on our wine tourism experiences around Spain.
+Our wine-growing heritage brings together a wide range of wineries where you can experience vine and wine culture through a journey that is historical, artistic, cultural and gastronomic.
+Join us for our wine tourism experiences across Spain.

-García-Carrión promotes wine tourism in Ribera del Duero
+García-Carrión boosts wine tourism in Ribera del Duero

-GARCÍA-CARRIÓN will boost tourism in Ribera del Duero by promoting wine tourism…
+GARCÍA-CARRIÓN will boost tourism in Ribera del Duero through the promotion of wine tourism…

 Foundation

-The J. García-Carrión Foundation has two special employment centers: one in Daimiel and another in Jumilla, with more than 40 workers with disabilities.
-Through this foundation, García Carrión creates jobs…
+The J. García-Carrión Foundation has two Special Employment Centres: one in Daimiel and another in Jumilla, employing more than 40 workers with disabilities.
+Through this foundation, García-Carrión creates employment…

 Vineyards

-García-Carrión's agricultural tradition dates back several centuries, as the family's ancestors owned vineyards, produced their own grapes, and sold the wine from their own winery.
-The origins of the revolution…
+García-Carrión’s agricultural tradition dates back several centuries, as the family’s ancestors owned vineyards, grew their own grapes and sold the wine from their very own winery.
+The origin of the revolution…

-Among Don Simón's plants is Huelva, a unique, innovative, and internationally pioneering facility surrounded by millions of orange trees in a privileged area of Andalusia.
-In Huelva, we are committed to cultivating…
+Among Don Simón’s plants is Huelva — a unique, innovative site and an international pioneer, surrounded by millions of orange trees in a privileged area of Andalusia.
+In Huelva, we are committed to near-organic cultivation…

 International

-From its origins, García-Carrión was born with a strong international vocation: Bodegas 1890 were founded to meet the strong demand for Jumilla wine from France as a result of the phylloxera crisis, which...
+From its very beginnings, García-Carrión had a strong international vocation: Bodegas 1890 was founded to meet France’s high demand for Jumilla wine following the phylloxera crisis, which…